chamidudp/chamidudp/README.md

 - 👋 Hi, I’m @chamidudp
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Software development
+- 🌱 I’m currently learning Software development And Networking...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me cdp2150@gmail.com